oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === License Expression
 <license-expression>
-It MUST be tested that the license expression is valid.
+It SHALL be tested that the license expression is valid.

 #quote(block: true)[
 To implement this test, it is deemed sufficient to check for the ABNF